Yokohama Corporation of North America/ Yokohama Tire Corporation

 Category of Data Source of Data Business or Commercial Purpose of Processing

-Name, contact information, and other identifiers We usually collect this information directly from you.
-For example, you might ask to be included on our mailing list, or you might register your tires for recall purposes.
+Name, contact information, and other identifiers We usually collect this information directly from the consumer.
+For example, they might ask to be included on our mailing list, or they might register your tires for recall purposes.
 In some cases, a dealer may provide the information to us as part of a promotion.
-We make no representations as to how a third party, including a dealer, may collect and use your information.
-To provide the products or services that you have requested or purchased; to refine our services and to communicate with you about Yokohama and Yokohama products; and to aid in recall programs, as required by law.
+We make no representations as to how a third party, including a dealer, may collect and use their information.
+To provide the products or services that they have requested or purchased; to refine our services and to communicate about Yokohama and Yokohama products; and to aid in recall programs, as required by law.

-Commercial information, including products or services purchased, obtained, or considered We collect this information when you shop at our on-line merchandise store, and as part of the warranty, rebate, and promotions processes.
-To provide the products or services that you have requested or purchased and aid in recall programs, as required by law.
+Commercial information, including products or services purchased, obtained, or considered We collect this information when they shop at our on-line merchandise store, and as part of the warranty, rebate, and promotions processes.
+To provide the products or services that they have requested or purchased and aid in recall programs, as required by law.

-Financial data such as bank account numbers, credit or debit card numbers, and similar information We use third party processors to facilitate payments you may make on our online merchandise store, so we do not store or have future access to your payment card information.
+Financial data such as bank account numbers, credit or debit card numbers, and similar information We use third party processors to facilitate payments made on our online merchandise store, so we do not store or have future access to payment card information.
 We collect bank account information from employees and related persons for payroll and benefits purposes.
-To provide the products or services that you have requested or purchased and to manage our human resources and meet legal requirements.
+To provide the products or services that have been requested or purchased and to manage our human resources and meet legal requirements.

-Internet and other electronic network activity When you visit our site, we collect information such as browsing activity on our site, ads viewed or clicked, and search terms used.
+Internet and other electronic network activity When a consumer visits our site, we collect information such as browsing activity on our site, ads viewed or clicked, and search terms used.
 Our systems automatically collect information such as IP address, browser type and language, operating system, device type, and hardware attributes from all website visitors.
 To help diagnose technical issues and to ensure the security of our systems.
-To communicate with you about Yokohama and Yokohama products.
+To communicate about Yokohama and Yokohama products.

-Geolocation We may request your location when you ask for the nearest dealership, for example.
-To provide the products or services that you have requested or purchased.
+Geolocation We may request a location when you ask for the nearest dealership, for example.
+To provide the products or services requested or purchased.

 Audio, electronic, visual, or similar information We may collect this category of information as part of our efforts to ensure the physical security of our facilities and personnel.
-Also, you may choose to access our social media platforms, where you may choose to provide photos and other user-generated content.
-To refine our services and to communicate with you about Yokohama and Yokohama products and for physical security.
+Also, they may choose to access our social media platforms, where they may choose to provide photos and other user-generated content.
+To refine our services and to communicate about Yokohama and Yokohama products and for physical security.

 Professional or employment related information We collect this information from job applicants, employees, former employees, and related persons, as a normal part of our human resources processes.
 This includes, as appropriate, union membership information.
 We may also collect this information from third-party networking sites, such as LinkedIn.
 To manage our human resources and meet legal requirements.